inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoint_services.md

 end
 ```

-**Request all the service names and check if endpoint policies are supported.**
+Request all the service names and check if endpoint policies are supported:

 ```ruby
 aws_vpc_endpoint_services.service_names.each do |service_name|